SolarWinds (NYSE:SWI) Issues Q1 2022 Earnings Guidance

-SolarWinds (NYSE:SWI – Get Rating) updated its first quarter 2022 earnings guidance on Thursday.
+SolarWinds (NYSE:SWI – Get Rating) issued an update on its first quarter 2022 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $0.220-$0.220 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.250.
 The company issued revenue guidance of $173 million-$176 million, compared to the consensus revenue estimate of $178.25 million.SolarWinds also updated its FY 2022 guidance to $1.010-$1.080 EPS.

+A number of equities research analysts recently commented on SWI shares.
+TheStreet downgraded SolarWinds from a c rating to a d+ rating in a research report on Friday, February 18th.
+JMP Securities reissued a buy rating on shares of SolarWinds in a research note on Thursday, November 11th.
+Truist Financial lowered their target price on SolarWinds from $18.00 to $15.00 and set a hold rating for the company in a report on Tuesday, February 22nd.
+Zacks Investment Research upgraded SolarWinds from a sell rating to a strong-buy rating and set a $15.00 price objective for the company in a report on Tuesday.
+Finally, JPMorgan Chase & Co. lowered SolarWinds from an overweight rating to a neutral rating and decreased their price objective for the company from $23.00 to $16.00 in a report on Tuesday, December 14th.
+One analyst has rated the stock with a sell rating, five have assigned a hold rating, two have given a buy rating and one has given a strong buy rating to the stock.
+Based on data from MarketBeat, the company has an average rating of Hold and a consensus target price of $22.88.

 SolarWinds Company Profile (Get Rating)